Saturn Aura: Reception

 Reception to the Aura was generally positive.
 The Aura was described as the best looking sedan to come out of GM in quite a while.
 The Aura was also praised for its performance.
 The Aura has been described as "the best Saturn yet", and fit and finish and ride quality are regarded as greatly improved over previous Saturns.
 Other improvements include reduced road noise, attributed to the fact that this model doesn't use polymer body panels like its predecessors, in addition to the extensive soundproofing GM added to car, and the triple-pane front windows and windshield.
 The Aura also garnered praise for its value, as it was noted that an Aura XE loaded up with certain options cost less at the time than the standard MSRP of the Toyota Camry with a V6.
 The Aura finished fourth out of six places in a Car and Driver comparison test, ahead of the Chrysler Sebring and the Toyota Camry, but fell behind the Honda Accord.
 Despite this, it was the best performing out of the cars compared.
 The Aura also got praise for the craftsmanship of its interior and its European flair.
 The Aura also got a favorable review by Consumer Guide, with it being a recommended pick.
 It also got more than favorable reviews from actual owners of the vehicle.

-Despite this, the Aura has a few criticisms.
 The Aura's interior has been criticized for using cheap materials.
 Also, the steering wheel has been criticized for being too big for some drivers and that rear headroom was tight when equipped with the optional sunroof.
 The Aura was also criticized for being noisy over bumps and its lack of a rear armrest and head restraint, and that the push button controls on the steering wheel cannot be operated while holding the wheel.
 Robert Cumberford of Automobile magazine claimed that the Aura is a good car watered down by GM's cost cutting department.